candidamg/Project_1/Proposal.md

 Project Description/Outline:
 +Videogames
 +sales
-+poulatiry on Steam
++popularity on Steam
 +game played the most number of times vs gametime played total

 -- Research Questions to Answer:
-What is the most popula gamed owned on Steam?
-What is the most popular game played[minutes] on Steam within the last two weeks?
+What game is the played in [minutes] the most on Steam within the last two week?
-What is the most popular game played[minutes] in since Steam started tracking game play in 2009?
+What is the most owned game genere on Steam within the last two week?

 Datasets to be used: .csv, API (pending)